-''' "#meta label(surfacel) message(This would be a good time to start digging the industry level.
+''' "#meta label(surface1) message(This would be a good time to start digging the industry level.

-Once the area is clear, continue with /surface2.) clear the embark site and set up in industry level. '''
+Once the area is clear, continue with /surface2.) clear the embark site and set up industry. '''

 The quotes surrounding the cell text are only necessary if you are writing a .csv file by hand.
 Spreadsheet applications will surround multi-line text with quotes automatically when they save/export the file.